Asymmetric Encoder-Decoder Based on Time-Frequency Correlation for Speech Separation: Experimental Setup

 \paragraph{Dataset and evaluation metrics} As a real-recorded noisy-reverberant multi-channel mixture, we used LibriCSS~\cite{chen_continuous_2020}, a 10-hour 7-channel dataset recorded in meeting-like scenario based on the Librispeech test set.
-The evaluation schemes are two ways: utterance-wise evaluation and continuous input evaluation.
-Because our focus is mainly on speech separation, we utilized an ASR model used in the original LibriCSS paper~\cite{chen_continuous_2020} for evaluation.
+The evaluation schemes were two ways: utterance-wise evaluation and continuous input evaluation.
+Because our focus was mainly on speech separation, we utilized an ASR model used in the original LibriCSS paper~\cite{chen_continuous_2020} for evaluation.
 Following the previous studies~\cite{chen_continuous_2020, chen_continuous_2021, wang_multi-microphone_2021, shin_tf-corrnet_2025}, we used the same chunk-wise online processing and stitching with the same configurations as illustrated in Fig.~\ref{fig:CSS}.

-\paragraph{Model Configuration and Training} Instead of using longer frames, TF context window for correlation is set to $(5,3)$ considering sufficient number of microphones $(M=7)$.
-The other configuration is same as SR-CorrNet-S in Subsection~\ref{sec:setup_wsj} except that the $B_E$ and $B_D$ is commonly set to 3 to further reduce the computations.
-For the split module, we tested both version of fixed split module ($K=2$) and dynamic split module with maximum number $K_0$ for speaker attractors queries set to 3.
+\paragraph{Model Configuration and Training} Instead of using longer frames, the TF context window for correlation was set to $(5,3)$ considering the sufficient number of microphones $(M=7)$.
+The other configuration was the same as SR-CorrNet-S in Subsection~\ref{sec:setup_wsj} except that the $B_E$ and $B_D$ were commonly set to 3 to further reduce the computations.
+For the split module, we tested both versions of the fixed split module ($K=2$) and the dynamic split module with a maximum number of $K_0$ for speaker attractor queries set to 3.

 To train the network for evaluation of LibriCSS, we simulated reverberated 7-channel mixtures using the gpuRIR~\cite{diaz-guerra_gpurir_2021} with $T_{60} \in [0.2$s$,~0.7$s$]$ based on the Librispeech dataset~\cite{panayotov_librispeech_2015}.
-The sampling rate was 16kHz.
+The sampling rate was 16 kHz.
 In this case, we considered various mixing configurations, as in~\cite{yoshioka_recognizing_2018} with an average overlap ratio of about 50\%.
-We added two type of noises with a signal-to-noise ratio (SNR) ranging from 5 to 20dB, resepctively: spatially diffuse random colored white noise and reverberant point-source noise by convolving simulated RIR and noise samples from DNS challenge dataset~\cite{reddy_interspeech_2020}.
-The learning rate was set to $2.0e^{-4}$ and reduced by a factor of 0.9 for every 20k steps after 400k steps to maximum 1000k steps with a batch size of 2.
-The utterance length for training is set to the corresponding chunk size $V_h+V+V_f = (1.2 + 0.8 +0.4)$~s.
+We added two types of noises with a signal-to-noise ratio (SNR) ranging from 5 to 20 dB, resepctively: spatially diffuse random colored white noise and reverberant point-source noise by convolving a simulated RIR and noise samples from DNS challenge dataset~\cite{reddy_interspeech_2020}.
+The learning rate was set to $2.0e^{-4}$ and reduced by a factor of 0.9 for every 20k steps after 400k steps up to 1000k steps with a batch size of 2.
+The utterance length for training was set to the corresponding chunk size $V_h+V+V_f = (1.2 + 0.8 +0.4)$~s.